5T33Z0/Clover-Crate/ACPI/README.md

 ![Bildschirmfoto 2021-05-16 um 07 27 17](https://user-images.githubusercontent.com/76865553/135732656-82fe792e-7225-4255-beb9-d1074eb1522b.png)

 If you look at the first renaming rule, `change EHC1 to EH01`, it consists of a `Find` value of `45484331` and a `Replace` value of `45483031` which literally translates to `EHC1` and `EH01` if you decode the hex values back to text with the Hex Converter in the "Tools" section of Clover Configurator.
-Which renames to use when depends on your system, used macOS version, etc. and is not part of this overview.
+Which renames to use when depends on your system's Acpi Tables, used macOS version, etc. and is not part of this overview.

 ### Rename Devices
 <details>